Ryan Miller: Early life

 Miller grew up in East Lansing, Michigan.
 He started playing youth hockey in California.
 In youth hockey, Miller originally played as a forward, however, Miller became frustrated with the poor play of his team's goaltender, so he begged his coach as well as his father, Dean Miller, to let him try it out.
 His father told him that if he could get two goals and three assists the next game he would buy Ryan a catching glove.
 Miller finished the game with two goals and three assists in the win.
 His brother Drew and cousins Kelly, Kevin and Kip all played in the NHL.
 All five attended Michigan State University, where Ryan Miller played goaltender for three years.

 Playing career

-College

-As a college player for the Michigan State University Spartans, Miller set a National Collegiate Athletic Association (NCAA) record with 26 career shutouts and was the winner of the Hobey Baker Award in 2001, when he led the country in wins, winning percentage, save percentage (an NCAA record .950 mark), goals against average (GAA) and shutouts (an NCAA record 10).

-Miller played outdoors in the Cold War – a game between Michigan and Michigan State held in 2001.
-Miller was selected as the 2001 Big Ten-Jesse Owens Men's Athlete of the Year.

-Miller was the CCHA's Goaltender of the Year all three of his seasons in East Lansing, and was the league's overall MVP twice.
-Ten members of Miller's family, including his grandfather, father, uncle, five cousins (including Kelly, Kevin and Kip Miller), and his younger brother Drew, have played college hockey for the Spartans.
-His cousin Kip Miller won the Hobey Baker Award in 1990.
-Miller was a close friend of Buffalo Bills fullback and fellow MSU alumnus Jehuu Caulcrick.